Spockuto/blog/src/log_coffee/chapter_0.md

             stack.push(Line { x, y, angle });
         }
         ']' => {
-        //Pop a point from the stack and move to it. let line = stack.pop().unwrap();
+        // Pop a point from the stack and move to it. let line = stack.pop().unwrap();
             (x, y, angle) = (line.x, line.y, line.angle);
             context.move_to(x, y);